 BOBOLINK DAIRY & BAKEHOUSE in Milford near the Delaware River is renowned for a unique, Central Jersey approach to cheesemaking, grass-fed beef and whey-fed pork.
 They bake distinctive breads with regional grains and the farm store carries house-made charcuterie; eggs from their own cage-free, soy-free chickens; fresh 100% grass-fed milk, cream, butter and chocolate milk from Lancaster, PA.
 Since the health crisis, they encourage advance orders online or by phone for delivery to your car outside.
 They are also starting a program of free delivery on orders of $50 or more, with 2 days’ notice and within 20 minutes of the farm.
 Open every day except Tuesday.

 BRICK FARM MARKET is a leader in the local food movement and has a popular farm market featuring pastured meats and eggs from their own farm, Double Brook Farm, in Hopewell, and a large selection of produce, sundries, cheese, juices, NJ Fresh milk, butter and cream from area farms and purveyors.
 They also have an in-house bakery making daily breads and sweets.
 They have seen an explosion of demand since the health emergency as the locals are taking them up on curbside pickup and free delivery within 15 miles on orders of $50 or more.
 Check their website for updates, order forms, menus, and safety rules.
-Only one family member at a time in the store, to a maximum of 6 shoppers at any time, and no children for now.
-They have modified hours from 10-6pm Wednesday through Saturday.
+Currently the store is closed to shoppers, with all business done by phone or online order They have modified hours from 10-6pm Wednesday through Saturday.

 CHERRY GROVE FARM is best known for cheeses, grass-fed beef, and whey-fed pork.
 They have a wide variety of locally made food products in a store open 7 days per week, 10-5pm, off Route 206 in Lawrenceville.
 Because of the health crisis, they are closing the store daily from 1-2pm for a thorough cleaning, and no more than 5 people are allowed in the store at once, to maintain social distances.
 Fortunately, if you find yourself arriving at a busy or closed time, there are farm trails to walk and animals to see.
 Also due to the crisis, Cherry Grove is offering free delivery (orders of $60+) on Wednesdays and Fridays (orders by noon the day prior) within a 30-minute drive of the farm.